Policy for Determination of Materiality for

-Materiality:-Only material litigation/dispute and regulatory action is to be disclosed which have material impact of the Company' financial position exceeding 5% of the net worth or Rs.
-1.00 Crore or more in each case whichever is higher .
+Materiality: –Only material litigation/dispute and regulatory action is to be disclosed which have material impact of the Company’s financial position exceeding 5% of the net worth or Rs.
+5.00 Crore or more in each case whichever is higher.

 The test of material impact shall be decided by Board of Directors.

-Materiality: The Company shall not disclose any fraud/defaults made by directors or employees of the Company, until the final binding or order do not receive by regulatory authority.
-After receiving final order, The Board shall decide the order should be disclosed or not.
-However in case if any FIR is filed in the Police Station which are not billable and or pending under the court having jurisdiction in the Indian Penal Court will be considered as material event.
+Materiality: The Company shall not disclose any fraud/defaults made by directors or employees of the Company, until the final binding or order is not received from regulatory authority.
+After receiving final order, The Board shall decide whether the order should be disclosed or not.
+However, in case if any FIR is filed in the Police Station which is not bailable and or pending under the court having jurisdiction in the Indian Penal Court will be considered as material event.

 Materiality: The Company shall promptly disclose without applying any materiality.

 - Giving of guarantees or indemnity or becoming a surety for any third party.

 Materiality: Giving of guarantees or indemnity or becoming a surety for any third party is Company’s normal course of business.
 As Company deals in capital goods and to fulfill or perform the duty company has to give guarantees or surety to third party and it is company’s normal course of Business..The guarantee value exceeding Rs.
 10.00 Crores or 10% of the net own funds as per previous audited financial statements shall be considered as material event.